 Imagine being able to update your Facebook profile picture, and your Twitter profile was automatically updated for you.
 What about every time you check in on Swarm, it adds that you were at a location in your Google Calendar?
 Share your Instagram photos to Flickr, change your phone’s wallpaper to be Nasa’s image of the day, get a notification if it’s going to rain tomorrow, backup all your text messages to a spreadsheet, track how much time your spend at a client’s location…..and so much more.

-For those who have shared Instagram pictures to Twitter will know that the systems don’t play well together.
+Those who have shared Instagram pictures to Twitter will know that the systems don’t play well together.
 Instead of getting that image displayed on Twitter, you instead get a link – IFTTT can grab that Instagram post and port it over to Twitter making the image a native post while it does so.
 Awesome.

-Whether it’s using the existing recipes, or go off piste and creating your own – there’s something for everyone over of the IFTTT site.
-Additionally it’s free to register an account and get cracking straight away, so if you haven’t already got one – get started right here…
+Whether it’s using the existing recipes, or go off-piste and creating your own – there’s something for everyone over of the IFTTT site.
+Additionally, it’s free to register an account and get cracking straight away, so if you haven’t already got one – get started right here…

 IF THIS has been helpful, interesting or insightful THEN please share with your online community